worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "You ever think about what we're doing?" he asked one night in 1983\.
 His voice was raspy, breathing labored.
 "Spending our lives listening to machines that don't even know we exist?"

-"They know," Sarah said.
+"They know," Liv said.
 "They're recording us.
 They know someone's listening."

 "But do they care?
 Does it matter to them?"